-Beautiful assisted 8-day walking adventure hut to hut along the west and north flank of Mount Hekla, one of Iceland's best known volcano and through the Fjallabak Natural Reserve to Landmannalaugar, then crossing the vast and strange Hrafntinnusker Caldeira to the majestic mountain ridge of Tindfjöll
+Beautiful assisted 8-day walking adventure hut to hut along the north and south flank of Mount Hekla, one of Iceland's best known volcano and through the Fjallabak Natural Reserve to Landmannalaugar, then crossing the vast and strange Hrafntinnusker Caldeira to the majestic mountain ridge of Tindfjöll

 This concentrated itinerary is part of our collection of trips that speak to purist hikers with a spirit of adventure.
 This year, we are offering several departures for a maximum number of 12 participants.
 The volcano Mount Hekla and the magic that revolves around its reputation, which goes well beyond Icelands' shores, has always fascinated man.
 Considered during the Middle Ages as an access to hell, Ancient Rome in it's day advised fishermen to see for themselves what lay beyond if they ventured as far.
 The volcano's eruptions often ruined the countryside and were the source of worry for the Icelandic people, who feared and revered the volcano at the same time.
 But what was feared the most was that an eruption from one of the faces of the volcano would ruin its perfect shape.

 This beautiful strato-volcano (a volcanic edifice built over centuries through a series of volcanic eruptions) is still active and closely monitored by the volcanologists' seismographs.
 We hike along the volcano from a reasonably safe distance in order to maintain safety and we stay informed about the relative volcanic activity.